LeKaitoW/raox/README.md

 # Rao X
 ## Summary
 <img src=docs/raox.png><img>
-This project is an implementation of RDO modelling language in Eclipse, using xtext.
+This project is an implementation of RAO modelling language in Eclipse, using xtext.
 * [About RAO modelling language (rus)](http://raox.ru/docs/reference/base_types_and_functions.html)

 ## Preparing